 Moreover, it's easy to wonder about the long-term benefit of sneaking into the playoffs in a terrible conference while heavily leaning on a veteran with an expiring contract like Hawes.
 Again, the best-case scenario for this Cavs season is probably losing in five games to either Indiana or Miami in the first round.

 Weirdly, the Sixers' last game was against Cleveland on Tuesday, and Hawes submitted possibly the worst audition since William Hung.
 Coming off a five-day layoff, he was almost impossibly lethargic, shooting 1-6 in the Sixers' 114-85 loss.
 Hawes' defense was actually far worse than that, and Zach Lowe went as far as calling the performance "a masterpiece of not giving a fuck."
 For someone who by all accounts seems like a great guy and is a well-liked teammate, it frankly wasn't very good.
 Here are a few of the lowlights:

-Hawes does provide one clear and fairly important element for Cleveland, offensive spacing.
-Even after cooling off quite a bit, he's shooting 39.8 percent on above-the-break threes on a whole boatload of attempts this year.
+Hawes does provide one clear and fairly important element for Cleveland: offensive spacing.
+Even after cooling off quite a bit, he's shooting 39.8 percent on above-the-break threes with a whole boatload of attempts.
 Hawes' three-point bombing can serve as a shot in the arm for Cleveland's 24th-ranked offense, particularly when he sets high ball screens for the extremely talented Kyrie Irving.
 Quickly enough, Cavs coach Mike Brown should learn that the big defending the screen can't stray far off Hawes at the three-point line.